cosmos/ibc-go/docs/ibc/light-clients/wasm/deployment.md

 To learn more about the `submit-proposal` CLI command, please check out [the relevant section in Cosmos SDK documentation](https://docs.cosmos.network/main/modules/gov#submit-proposal).

 Alternatively, the process of submitting the proposal may be simpler if you use the CLI command `store-code`.
-This CLI command accepts as argument the file of the Wasm light client contract and takes care of contructing the proposal message with `MsgStoreCode` and boradcasting it.
+This CLI command accepts as argument the file of the Wasm light client contract and takes care of contructing the proposal message with `MsgStoreCode` and broadcasting it.
 See section [`store-code`](./client.md#store-code) for more information.